MuskanPaliwal/AI-Tic-Tac-Toe/README.md

 end
 ```

 Next, we'll see each part of this pseudocode with Python implementation.
 The Python implementation is available at this repository.
-First of all, consider it:
+First of all, consider this:
 > board = [
 >	[0, 0, 0],
 >	[0, 0, 0],